-A combination of lecture, discussion, and exercises designed to develop the knowledge and skills necessary for working with young children.
-This course focuses on integrating health, safety, and nutritional activities into early childhood settings to promote the well-being of children.
+In this course, students will develop the knowledge and skills necessary for ensuring the well-being of the young child.
+The course focuses on the role of the teacher in creating and incorporating health, safety, and nutrition programs and activities in early childhood settings to support children's development, healthy lifestyle practices, and learning.
 Three hours lecture per week.

-ECHD 125 CURRICULUM DEVELOPMENT Fall, 3 credits hours
+ECHD 125 CURRICULUM DEVELOPMENT

+Fall, 3 credits hours

-This course will examine curriculum methods in early care and education.
-Students will create and implement thematic lessons, activities and units that promote the skill development of the whole-child.
-Special emphasis will be given to the process of curriculum development, developmentally appropriate methods, child-centered planning, and active play-based learning experiences for children.
-ECHD majors only.
+In this course, students will examine curriculum methods in early care and education.
+Students will create and implement thematic lessons and activities to promote the skill development of the whole-child.
+Special emphasis will be given to the process of curriculum development, devel-opmentally appropriate methods, child-centered planning, and active play-based learning experiences for young children.
 Three hours lecture per week.
 Prerequisite: Introduction to Early Childhood (ECHD 101). or permission of instructor.